-There is now a very informative wikipedia entry about the building at this URL - https://en.wikipedia.org/wiki/Mutual_Building.
+There is a very informative Wikipedia entry about the building at this URL - https://en.wikipedia.org/wiki/Mutual_Building.
 What is provided below is a very short summary.
 If you are at all interested in the details of the building you are strongly recommended to go to wikipedia.

 The building was opened early in 1940 with a great fanfare.
 The local paper provided a 16 page supplement, and South African architects and dignitaries enthused about it.

 The design of the building is attributed largely to Fred Glennie - not widely known outside Cape Town and South Africa, but well known locally at the time, especially for his work as mentor to a generation of architectural students, it seems.It is pleasing that the building has been so little changed over the years.
 Art Deco is not to everyone's taste, but as incorporated into the design of the Mutual Building it is very, very impressive.
 Dark marble in the entrance hall, shades of paler marble in the magnificent banking hall, and characteristic stainless steel trim and light fittings everywhere.
 When we get into the details, experts might argue that the different parts of the building are actually conceived in different styles.
 For example, the banking hall is said to be an example of 'neo-classicism' with tall marble clad colonnades; the entrance hall is quite different, severe, vertical and austere with its black marble walls and stainless steel fittings.